wariv/DarkLnk/README.md

 &nbsp;

 The general idea is that a malicious DarkLnk .lnk file will be delivered to a target and the file icon, properties, and context will all appear to be a valid .lnk to a choosen filetype.
 However, the .lnk file will still point towards PowerShell and execute PowerShell commands.
-This all works great.

 **The Good**
 - The icon reflects the extension choosen by the attacker.